xiaonengmiao/Cpp_Primer/Ch03/README.md

 }
 ```

+This code will print all characters in `ca`, but as no `\0` appended, the loop won't be terminated as expected and may print lots of rubbish.

 ##Exercise3.38

 > In this section, we noted that it was not only illegal but meaningless to try to add two pointers.
 Why would adding two pointers be meaningless?

+Well, what would the resulting pointer represent?

 ##Exercise3.39

 > Write a program to compare two `strings`.
 Now write a program to compare the values of two C-style character strings.

 ##Exercise3.40